pscheyer/Bulltipeer/README.md

 20150907 2006CST problem was extra code from other answer which manually set up button names.
 Changing procedure in tab bar tutorial.

+20150907 2012CST
+implementing functions for Done and Cancel buttons via delegate methods of `MCBrowserViewControllerDelegate`.
+Added them to `ConnectionsViewController.m`.

+###Peer Display Name And The Advertiser State